tylim88/FirelordJSDoc/firelord/exports.md

 ## Functions 🕊️

-These are functions that Firelord export directly without wrapping, this is because their input has nothing to do with document data type, those functions are:
+These are items that Firelord export directly without wrapping, this is because their input has nothing to do with document data type, those functions are:

 - Timestamp
 - GeoPoint